2D-Block Geminals: a non 1-orthogonal and non 0-seniority model with reduced computational complexity: Appendix

 with $L_{x_u}=\sum\limits_{p=0}^{x_u} p N_{k,p}$.\\ Note that a multiplying factor has appeared.
 Indeed, since we have distinguished the trace containing $E_{\alpha\beta}$, our formula is no longer completely symmetric under permutations.
-We had to multiply by $N_{k,x_u}$, the number of possible positions of that specific trace of length $2x_u$ in its product with the other traces of same length (consequence of the commutativity of multiplication in $\mathbb{K}$), and then by $x_u$, which is the number of possible locations for $E_{\alpha\beta}$ in our trace (consequence of the invariance of the trace under circular permutations of matrices).\\ We also notice that $N_{k,x_u}$ cannot be zero since it is related to the trace containing $E_{\alpha\beta}$, which necessarily exists.
+We had to multiply by $N_{k,x_u}$, the number of possible positions of that specific $x_u$-cycle trace in its product with the other $x_u$-cycle traces (consequence of the commutativity of multiplication in $\mathbb{K}$), and then by $x_u$, which is the number of possible locations for $E_{\alpha\beta}$ in our trace (consequence of the invariance of the trace under circular permutations of matrices).\\ We also notice that $N_{k,x_u}$ cannot be zero since it is related to the trace containing $E_{\alpha\beta}$, which necessarily exists.
 This trace is actually reduced to a single matrix element:

 Then, a \textit{bona fide} trace re-appears in $K_2$ since sum:

 is nothing but:

 By using the induction hypothesis, $K_2$ can be written: